Vintage Diamond Cuts and Shapes February 18, 2015 – Posted in: Jewelry Blog

 This revered diamond cut goes by several different names.
 Most of the names will vary depending on the era of the diamond.
 This antique diamond is also known as the Old Mine Cushion Cut, Antique Cushion Cut, High-dome Cushion Cut or Vintage Cushion Cut.

-The Antique Cushion Cut is one of the most recognizable diamonds in the vintage engagement ring world.
-Most of the famous jewelry of the previous century features a cushion cut diamonds.
+The Antique Cushion Cut is one of the most recognizable diamonds in the vintage world.
+Most of the famous jewelry of the previous century features cushion-cut diamonds.

 Although the antique cushion cut diamond may look like the modern cushion cut from afar, it is actually very different in many ways.
 Here is a list of the common differences between the antique cushion cut diamond and the modern cushion cut: